“Is it possible to avoid jail for a second offense OWI?”

 Michigan Criminal Defense Attorney

-LEWIS & DICKSTEIN, P.L.L.C. is the premier criminal defense law firm in Michigan handling misdemeanor and felony alcohol and drug-related driving offenses.
-Our attorneys have decades of experience, successfully defending clients and achieving extraordinary results.
+LEWIS & DICKSTEIN, P.L.L.C. is Michigan’s premier criminal defense law firm handling misdemeanor and felony alcohol and drug-related driving offenses.
+Our attorneys have decades of experience successfully defending clients and achieving extraordinary results.
 If you want your best hope of avoiding jail and getting your charges reduced, call us today.

 Although no lawyer can guarantee no jail or a reduced charge, your best odds are with an attorney who will leave no stone unturned and do whatever is necessary to get you the best possible result.